ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 #    arg2 is: 4
 ```

-The only requirement is that the arguments used in the default value was assigned previously, this won't work:
+The only requirement is that the arguments used in the default value was previously assigned, this won't work:

 ```ruby
 def foo(arg1 = arg2 * 2, arg2 = 1)